ptronico/ca-backend/API-DOCS.md

 `POST /api/users/`

-For creating a new user you will need to send a `JSON` payload with the user's `username` like the example below:
+To creating a new user you will need to send a `JSON` payload with the user's `username` like the example below:

 ```console
 $ curl -X POST http://127.0.0.1:8000/api/users/ \